Skip to main content

 Australia's sanctions regime on Iran

-Australians considering commercial or other dealings with Iran should familiarise themselves with the operation of UN Security Council sanctions, Australia's autonomous sanctions, the sanctions laws of other countries; and seek independent legal advice before making commercial decisions.
+Australians considering commercial or other dealings with Iran should familiarise themselves with the operation of UN Security Council sanctions, Australia's autonomous sanctions and the sanctions laws of other countries; and seek independent legal advice before making commercial decisions.
 For more information, please see the Iran sanctions regime page.

 Human rights

-The Australian Government remains deeply concerned about the human rights situation in Iran, including the continued use of the death penalty (in particular for juvenile offenders), persecution of women, girls and LGBTQIA+ people; violent crackdowns on protests; violations of political and media freedoms; and discrimination against religious and ethnic minorities.
+The Australian Government remains deeply concerned about the human rights situation in Iran, including Iran's increased use of the death penalty and its continued persecution of women, girls and LGBTQIA+ individuals, violations of political and media freedoms, and discrimination against religious and ethnic minorities.
+Australia has publicly condemned acts of transnational repression conducted by Iran – including operations to intimidate journalists; attacks designed to divide societies and intimidate Jewish communities; and attempts to silence, intimidate, harass, harm or coerce political opponents abroad.

-The Government has repeatedly and strongly urged Iranian authorities to respect the human rights of their citizens.
-Australia has expressed these concerns in both Canberra and Tehran, as well as in multilateral fora, including the UN General Assembly and the UN Human Rights Council.
+The Government has strongly urged Iranian authorities to respect the human rights of their citizens.
+Australia has expressed these concerns in Canberra, Tehran and multilateral fora, including the UN General Assembly and the UN Human Rights Council.

-The Government continues to advise “do not travel” to Iran as there's a high risk you could be arbitrarily detained or arrested.
+The Government continues to advise "do not travel" to Iran as there is a high risk you could be arbitrarily detained or arrested.

 Economic overview

-Iran is a significant regional economy with a large population (estimated to be over 80 million).
+Iran is a significant regional economy with a large population (estimated to be over 90 million).
 The economy is heavily dependent on hydrocarbon exports and dominated by the oil industry.
 As a result, economic growth has traditionally been strongly influenced by oil market developments.
-A goal of Iranian economic policy over the last 20 years or so has been diversification of the economy away from dependence on oil earnings.
-This effort is ongoing.
+An ongoing goal of Iranian economic policy is diversification of the economy away from dependence on oil earnings.

-State actors, including the Iranian Revolutionary Guard Corps (IRGC), dominate key industry sectors, and organisations controlled by religious foundations also account for a significant share of GDP.
+State actors, including the Islamic Revolutionary Guard Corps (IRGC), dominate key industry sectors, and organisations controlled by religious foundations account for a significant share of GDP.
 The private sector is generally confined to small and medium enterprises.
-The economic situation remains difficult.
+The economic situation remains difficult, including due to international sanctions.

-The value of Australia's two-way goods and services trade with Iran was $236 million in the 2022-23 financial year.
-Traditionally, Iran has been one of Australia's leading wheat export destinations, and other primary exports include wool and meat.
-The largest single export currently is sheep carcasses.
+The value of Australia's two-way goods and services trade with Iran was $728.3 million AUD in 2024.
+Traditionally, Iran has been one of Australia's leading wheat export destinations, and other primary exports include meat, fish, and pharmaceutical products.

 Back to top